moom0o/WorldStatsRewritten/README.md

 # PlaceholderAPI

 * %worldstats_filesize% - Get the cached file size.
+* %worldstats_filesizespoof% - Get the spoofed file size, useful for when you shrink your world.
 * %worldstats_players% - Get the cached unique players amount.
 * %worldstats_days% - Get how old the map is in DAYS